MiguelCrespo/react-progressive-loading/README.md

 # ReactProgressiveImage
-A library to handle images loading in a professional an scalable way
+A library to handle images loading in a professional and scalable way